- Tuition, Scholarships & Financial Aid

 This scholarship was established by Anne Haltenhof to benefit a Project Management student in the School for Professional Studies.

-$2,000 per academic year for a maximum of four (4) years.
-1-2 recipients per academic year.
-Renewable.
+$1,500 per academic year for a maximum of four (4) years.
+1 recipient per academic year.
+Renewable, but must reapply.

 The Anne Haltenhof Project Management Scholarship is awarded annually to a student pursuing a minor or certificate in Project Management.
 The scholarship is awarded based on financial need, fit of Project Management program with career goals, and quality of goal statement.